Table of Contents

 Vulvar intraepithelial neoplasia

-Vulvar intraepithelial neoplasia (VIN) is the premalignant precursor to vulvar cancer.
-These lesions are often multifocal (many foci within the same organ) and multicentric (concomitant foci in other organs).
+Vulvar intraepithelial neoplasia (VIN) is the premalignant precursor to squamous cell vulvar cancer.

-VIN is classified according to the ISSBD 2015 system.
+VIN is classified according to the WHO 2020 system.
 According to this system, the cells can either be:

 - Differentiated vulvar intraepithelial neoplasia (dVIN)

-LSIL is a benign lesion and is not premalignant.
-HSIL and dVIN however, are associated with the development of vulvar cancer.
+Low-grade VIN is a benign lesion and is not premalignant.
+High-grade VIN and dVIN are associated with the development of vulvar cancer.

 (Substages excluded for simplicity)